roxberry/roxberry.dev/src/posts/2021-11-21-building-micro-frontends/index.md

 featured: true

 ---
-## Building Micro Front-end Resources
+## Building Micro-Frontends Resources

-New client, thinking about architectures - I am helping out their platform team, learning about micro front-ends and realizing an architecture for micro front-end creation to support many development teams here.
-At the core of this work is building out a micro front-end architecure that:
+New client, thinking about architectures - I am helping out their platform team, learning about micro-frontends and realizing an architecture for micro-frontend creation to support many development teams here.
+At the core of this work is building out a micro-frontend architecure that:

 1. breaks out shared concerns to a common root frame (auth, communication, logging, telemetry)
 1. is designed to be modular and framework independent